See a vulnerability summary

 - Threat: The attack vector an attacker has to follow and the privileges they require to exploit the vulnerability

-- Recommendation: Advice for remediating the vulnerability
+- Recommendations: Advice for remediating the vulnerability

-See the severity of a type of vulnerability
+See the severity of vulnerabilities

 Role required: User, Vulnerability Manager or Group Manager